brettephillips/DatabaseAppDevelopment/README.md

 #### Output
 * For players: A collection of personalized Magic the Gathering card decks.
 * Hobby Shop Owners: A searchable collection of Magic the Gathering cards to determine the most popular cards, so that they shop owners can purchase and profit off of certain cards.
+* Clicking on a individual card or set will display the detailed information for that item.

 #### Data Sources
 * https://magicthegathering.io/: A REST API that offers detailed data on Magic the Gathering cards.
 This data includes the card name, image, as well as attributes related to a single card.